 Tess M. Waggoner is (a) human who researches, creates, and writes.

-Tess is a member of the Middle East Studies Association, and has held memberships in AAI’s National Policy Council as well as the American Anthropological Association, the American-Arab Anti Discrimination Committee (ADC), the Network of Arab American Professionals (NAAP), and the Fulbright Association, among others.
+Tess is a member of the Middle East Studies Association, and has held memberships in the Arab American Institute’s National Policy Council as well as the American Anthropological Association, the American-Arab Anti Discrimination Committee (ADC), the Network of Arab American Professionals (NAAP), and the Fulbright Association, among others.

 This website was established in 2010 and is maintained to serve as a platform to maintain collections of works online.
 All opinions or positions reflected herein do not represent the views of any current or previous employers or associations.

 Today Turkish citizens are heading to the polls to vote in local elections taking place across the country, including an estimated 6 million young people, eligible to vote for the first time.
 In the midst of election season, Turkish politics and civil society have faced waves of controversy.
 Issues involving internet access and freedom of information … Continue reading Visualizing Politics: Election Season in Turkey

 The week leading up to December 17 is known in Konya, Turkey as the Mevlana Festival, in celebration of the ‘urs of Celaladdin Rumi.
 ‘Urs is an Arabic word which can be translated as “wedding day;” in this context it refers to the death anniversary of a Sufi saint, or revered Islamic mystical figure.
 The … Continue reading Come As You Are: Mevlana Seb-I Arus 2013